Sorry, ladies, but I’m relieved the new James Bond is a man

 So, one has to wonder, have the producers missed a great opportunity in not selecting a female Bond?

-As a young female Bond fan, when Judi Dench was cast as M, the head of the British secret service, in 1995’s GoldenEye, it seemed like an exciting and radical step.
+As a young female Bond fan, I thought it was an exciting and radical step when Judi Dench was cast as M, the head of the British secret service, in 1995’s GoldenEye.
 Back then, there was no online media frenzy around the appointment; it was just an acceptance of a shift away from the traditional character.
 I loved seeing her quietly step into this male-dominated world and calling the shots: she was powerful, whip-smart and brilliant.

 But there was always enough ambiguity in Ian Fleming’s character that meant M could be played by any gender.
 The truth is that James Bond is a male character, and can only be played by a man.
 It doesn’t matter what colour he is – he’s British by nationality – but, quite simply, he needs to be a chap.